 Austin is situated in Texas within easy reach of Lake Travis, Lake LBJ, Inks Lake, Lake Buchanan, and Lake Marble Falls - LCRA-managed Highland Lakes on the Colorado River that draws waterfront homeowners and recreational property buyers to the region.
 The combination of managed water levels, seasonal wave exposure, and the specific shoreline conditions of each water body shapes what structures must be built to last near Austin.
 Waterfront property owners in the Austin area regularly need dock construction, bulkhead repair, and bank stabilization work to maintain their properties.

-LCRA management of the Highland Lakes near Austin sets the permit framework for all dock and shoreline construction on Lake Travis, Lake Buchanan, and connected impoundments.
+LCRA management of the Highland Lakes near Austin sets the construction framework for all dock and shoreline construction on Lake Travis, Lake Buchanan, and connected impoundments.
 Rocky Hill Country limestone substrate is common, and seasonal water level variation on LCRA lakes - especially during drought cycles - affects how dock and floating systems must be designed.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.

 Shore Protect Team serves waterfront property owners in the Austin metropolitan area on the Highland Lakes chain - Lady Bird Lake, Lake Austin, Lake Travis, Lake Marble Falls, Lake LBJ, Lake Lyndon B. Johnson, Inks Lake, Lake Buchanan, and other LCRA-managed Colorado River reservoirs in the Austin area.
 The Highland Lakes provide the primary waterfront living environment for Austin area residents, and LCRA manages water levels across the chain based on rainfall, upstream storage, and water supply demands - the level variation from drought to wet conditions can be dramatic on some Highland Lakes, particularly Lake Travis which fluctuates the most of any lake in the chain.
-Shore Protect Team is experienced with LCRA's permit requirements and the varied conditions across the different Highland Lakes accessible from Austin.

 LCRA manages the Highland Lakes chain as an integrated water supply and flood control system - Lake Buchanan at the top of the chain and Lake Travis near Austin serve as the primary storage reservoirs, and their levels fluctuate dramatically with drought and flood cycles.
 Lake Travis near Austin has experienced level swings of 60 feet or more over its history - from historically low drought levels where docks sat on dry land to record high flood stages.
 Every dock on Lake Travis near Austin must be designed for this extreme level variation, typically using long gangway systems or adjustable floating docks with substantial chain depth.
 Shore Protect Team designs Highland Lakes dock systems for the full operating range at each specific lake rather than a narrow level band that might work only during average conditions.